Patlenlix/CrimeDatabase/README.md

 ---

-## 4. Endpoints
+## 4. Endpoints for REST API

-All URLs for our API start with `http://localhost:8080/api`
+All URLs for our REST API start with `http://localhost:8080/api`

 #### Category: